Can I Buy Contacts Without a Prescription?

-The FTC issued these guidelines called the Contact Lens Rule in July 2004.
-The Rule establishes requirements both for eye doctors who prescribe contact lenses and retailers who sell them.
+In July 2004, the FTC issued guidelines called the Contact Lens Rule.
+The rule establishes requirements for both eye doctors who prescribe contact lenses and retailers who sell them.

-The Contact Lens Rule says that eye care professionals who are permitted under state law to fit and issue prescriptions for contact lenses must:
+The Contact Lens Rule says that eye care professionals permitted under state law to fit and issue prescriptions for contact lenses must:

-- Give a copy of the contact lens prescription to the patient at the end of the contact lens fitting even if the patient doesn't ask for it.
+Give a copy of the contact prescription to the patient at the end of the contact fitting — even if the patient doesn't ask for it.

-- When responding to a contact lens verification request from a seller, correct any inaccuracy in the prescription being verified and inform the seller if the prescription has expired or is otherwise invalid.
+Correct any inaccuracies in the prescription being verified and inform the seller if the prescription has expired or is otherwise invalid.

 The Contact Lens Rule requires contact lens sellers to:

-- Provide contact lenses only in accordance with a valid prescription that is directly presented to the seller or has been verified by the contact lens prescriber.
+Provide contact lenses only in accordance with a valid contact prescription that is directly presented to the seller or has been verified by the contact lens prescriber.

-- If verification is required such as when a consumer decides to buy contact lenses online and provides their contact lens information by filling out a webpage form sellers must contact the prescribing doctor to verify the accuracy of the prescription before filling the order.
+If verification is required, sellers must contact the prescribing doctor to verify the accuracy of the prescription before filling the order.